Hearthstone is getting a new solo adventure and in-game store

-Blizzard announced today that Hearthstone‘s next solo adventure will be Galakrond’s Awakening, and it’ll be coming in January.
+Blizzard Entertainment announced today that Hearthstone‘s next solo adventure will be Galakrond’s Awakening, and it’ll be coming in January.

 We don’t know much about the adventure, but Blizzard is noting that it will help players collect 35 new cards.
 Galakrond’s Awakening is connected with the Descent of Dragons expansion, which is launching on December 10.
 It is the third and final set of the year.